 Does Bitter Leaf Have Any Nutritional Benefits?

-It is rich in vitamins A and E, which support immunity and promote healthy skin.
+Absolutely!
+It includes vitamins A and E, and is a good source of dietary fiber.
 The leaf also contains antioxidants, which help protect cells and reduce inflammation.
+It is also believed to aid digestion and assist in diabetes management

 Table 1.
 Nutritional composition.1